Insight · May 2026

 Mean time-to-exploit — Elapsed (the misleading view)

-Mean TTE for each year’s CVEs measured against today.
+Mean signed TTE for each year’s CVEs measured against today, including zero-days and pre-disclosure exploitation.
 This is what gets cited as proof the patch window is collapsing.

-2026.
-It looks like an open-and-shut case for "the patch window is rapidly closing".
+public disclosure.
+It looks like an open-and-shut case for "the patch window is rapidly closing",

 how recent each CVE is.
-A 2018 CVE has had nearly eight years to
+A 2019 CVE has had nearly seven years to

 accumulate observed exploitation events.
 A 2026 CVE has had a few months.
 Any